r1yaz/vmA2s/README.md

 # vmA2s

-> Some DevSecOps code which I've built during my winter break of 2023 as I progress in my MS in Information Security at Caregie Mellon University.
+> DevSecOps projects/code which I've built and am in the process of open sourcing it.
+Releasing every 2-3 days.

+## DVPWA + Bandit

+Starting simple, run bandit SAST scans over the dvpwa (Damn Vulnerable Python Web Application) repository using GitLab CI.